mitzsch/mpv-winbuild/README.md

 This repo only provides 64-bit version.
 If you need a 32-bit version, you can fork this repo and run `MPV` workflow by yourself.

 > [!NOTE]
-> `mpv-dev-xxxx.7z` is libmpv, including the `libmpv-2.dll` file.
+> `mpv-dev-xxxx.7z` is libmpv, including the `mpv-2.dll` file.
 >
-> Some media players based on libmpv use `libmpv-2.dll` or `mpv-2.dll`.You can upgrade their libmpv by overwriting this dll.
+> Some media players based on libmpv use `libmpv-2.dll` or `mpv-2.dll`.You can upgrade their libmpv by overwriting (and renaming) this dll.
 >
 > `mpv-dev-lgpl-xxxx.7z` is libmpv under LGPLv2.1+ license, which disables LGPLv2.1+ incompatible packages and statically links to ffmpeg under LGPLv3.
 >